douglascraigschmidt/LiveLessons/WebMVC/README.md

 . ex4 - This example demonstrates the ability to use Spring WebMVC
         features so a client can interact with the various microservices via an API Gateway.

+. ex5 - This example shows the use of Spring WebMVC to apply Java
+        sequential and parallel streams to process entries in a recursively-structured directory folder sequentially and/or
+        concurrently in a client/server environment.
+This example also shows how to encode/decode complex objects that use inheritance relationships and transmits them between
+        processes.